Asarick/sales-management-system/Readme.md

 - **Testing**: The dummy data includes sample orders, payments, and warranties for validation.
 - **Maintenance**: Update stock levels, add new products, or process refunds as needed.

-## Files in the Project
-- `schema.sql`: Contains the CREATE TABLE statements for all tables.
-- `dummy_data.sql`: Contains INSERT statements for populating tables with sample data.
-- `README.md`: This file, explaining the project and setup.

 ## Contributing
 - Fork the repository and submit pull requests for improvements.